solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 their favorite Solana wallet.
 Imagine a world where you can use your Solana wallet as seamlessly as you can use Apple Pay.

-To summarize, mobile crypto opens up many doors.
+To summarize, mobile blockchain opens up many doors.
 Let’s dive in and learn how we can be part of it:

 #### How Solana development differs between native mobile apps and web